Colleges by Location

 Main Student Body

-The school reported an out-of-state student body portion of 69% for that year.
+That year, the school had 69% of students coming from another state.
 The total number of undergraduate students enrolled at the school was 6,619, 172 of which were international students.
-171 students enrolled as transfer students.
+The school admitted a total of 171 transfer students.

 Student Population Gender Ratio

-The student body is coeducational, with 3,413 male and 5,112 female full-time students in 2025, which is indicative of the importance this institution places on gender equality.
+The student body is coeducational, with 3,413 male and 5,112 female full-time students in 2025, which speaks volumes for gender equality at this institution.

 Student Population Diversity

-In 2025, out of the total number of students enrolled at the institution, the number of students of Asian origin was 230, while the number of Black American students was 180.
-869 undergraduate students at this school identified as Hispanic/Latino and 387 as multirace.
+In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 230, and the number of African American students was 180.
+869 undergraduate students at this school declared as Hispanic/Latino and 387 identified with more than one race.
 The school also had 4 students who declared as Native Hawaiian or other Pacific Islander, and 30 American Indian or Alaska Native students.
 There were also 120 students whose ethnicity is unknown.

 Cost